-The Carol Martin Gatton Academy of Mathematics and Science in Kentucky at WKU has been named to The Washington Post’s list of top-performing schools with elite students for the seventh consecutive year.
+The Carol Martin Gatton Academy of Mathematics and Science in Kentucky at WKU has been named to The Washington Post’s list of top-performing schools with elite students for the eighth consecutive year.

 Since 1998, educational columnist Jay Mathews has ranked Washington-area public high schools using the Challenge Index, his measure of how effectively a school prepares its students for college.
 The Washington Post has since expanded its research and rankings to high schools across the United States.

 The Challenge Index is designed to recognize schools that challenge average students.
-Twenty-five top-performing schools including The Gatton Academy were excluded from the regular list because, as the newspaper states, “their admissions and standardized test scores indicate they have few or no average students.”
-Instead, these schools are named to the top-performing schools with elite students list.
+Twenty-seven top-performing schools including The Gatton Academy were excluded from the regular list because, as the newspaper states, “their admissions and standardized test scores indicate they have few or no average students.”
+Instead, these schools are named to the top performing schools with elite students list.

-Once again, The Gatton Academy found itself among the nation’s 25 most distinguished high schools.
-Schools such as the Illinois Mathematics and Science Academy, North Carolina School of Science and Mathematics, and Stuyvesant High School make perennial appearances on the top-performing schools with elite students list.
+Once again, The Gatton Academy found itself among the nation’s 27 most distinguished public high schools.
+Schools such as the Illinois Mathematics and Science Academy, North Carolina School of Science and Mathematics, and Thomas Jefferson High School make perennial appearances on the top-performing schools with elite students list.